 If the spacecraft falls on land, it can be studied, but it no longer has scientific value, according to cosmonautics historian Alexander Zheleznyakov.

-If the spacecraft falls into the ocean, then, of course, no one will get it.
-If it is on our territory, then, perhaps, they will pick it up, transport it and study it.
+If the spacecraft falls into the ocean, then, of course, no one will retrieve it.
+If it is on our territory, then, perhaps, it will be raised, transported and studied.
 And if in the USA or in any other country — there is no particular interest in it.

 Read more materials on the topic:

-From heaven to Earth: the Soviet probe "Cosmos-482" returns home after 53 years of wandering
+From Heaven to Earth: Soviet probe "Cosmos-482" returns home after 53 years of wandering

 Now in 3D: Russian scientists will create the most accurate 3D models of the Moon and Mars